sqlsizer/ps-sqlsizer/README.md

 A set of PowerShell scripts to make a copy of a Microsoft SQL database with a subset of data from the original database.

 The subsets are highly configurable.
-The final result is outcome of the color map and the colors of initial data.
+The final result is outcome of the original database, the color map and the colors of initial data.

 Additionally the scripts are able to:
 - Delete selected data from the database quickly (respecting all foreign keys)